-The governing board is responsible for:
+The governing board will be responsible for:

-- Playing an active role in monitoring, developing and reviewing the policy and its implementation in school. - Appointing a link governor for RHE who supports the school and monitors any aspects of RHE included within the SIP. - Ensuring all pupils make progress in achieving the expected educational outcomes. - Ensuring the curriculum is well led, effectively managed and well planned. - Evaluating the quality of provision through regular and effective self-evaluation. - Ensuring teaching is delivered in ways that are accessible to all pupils with SEND. - Providing clear information for parents on subject content and their rights to request that their children are withdrawn. - Making sure the subjects are resourced, staffed and timetabled in a way that ensures the school can fulfil its legal obligations.
+- Playing an active role in monitoring, developing and reviewing the policy and its implementation in school. - Ensure there is a link governor. - Ensuring all pupils make progress in achieving the expected educational outcomes. - Ensuring the curriculum is well led, effectively managed and well planned. - Evaluating the quality of provision through regular and effective selfevaluation.

-- Creating and keeping up-to-date a separate written statement of this policy and ensuring the statement is published on the school's website and provided free of charge to anyone who requests it. - Ensuring that all staff receive ongoing training on issues relating to PSHE and RHE and how to deliver lessons on such issues. - Ensuring that all staff are up to date with policy changes, and familiar with school policy and guidance relating to RHE.
+- Ensuring teaching is delivered in ways that are accessible to all pupils with SEND. - Providing clear information for parents on subject content and their rights to request that their children are withdrawn. - Making sure the subjects are resourced, staffed and timetabled in a way that ensures the school can fulfil its legal obligations. - Creating and keeping up-to-date a separate written statement of this policy and ensuring the statement is published on the school's website and provided free of charge to anyone who requests it. - Ensuring that all staff receive ongoing training on issues relating to PSHE and RSE and how to deliver lessons on such issues. - Ensuring that all staff are up to date with policy changes, and familiar with school policy and guidance relating to RSE.

-The headteacher is responsible for:
+The curriculum lead will be responsible for:

-- The overall implementation of this policy. - Ensuring adequate time on school timetable to deliver RHE as a statutory curriculum subject. - Providing support to staff members who feel uncomfortable or ill-equipped to deal with the delivery of RHE to pupils; for example, if staff do not feel that their training has been adequate or that aspects of the curriculum conflict with their religious beliefs. - Ensuring that parents are fully informed of this policy and the RHE resources are available to parents beforehand. - Reviewing requests from parents to withdraw their children from the subjects. - Discussing requests for withdrawal with parents. - Organising alternative education for pupils, where necessary, that is appropriate and purposeful. - Reporting to the governing board on the effectiveness of this policy. - · Reviewing this policy on an annual basis.
+- The overall implementation of this policy. - Ensuring adequate time on school timetable to deliver RSE as a statutory curriculum subject. - Providing support to staff members who feel uncomfortable or ill-equipped to deal with the delivery of RSE to pupils; for example, if staff do not feel that their training has been adequate or that aspects of the curriculum conflict with their religious beliefs. - Ensuring that parents are fully informed of this policy and the RSE resources are available to parents beforehand. - Reviewing requests from parents to withdraw their children from the subjects. - Discussing requests for withdrawal with parents. - Organising alternative education for pupils, where necessary, that is appropriate and purposeful. - Reporting to the governing board on the effectiveness of this policy. - Reviewing this policy on an annual basis.

-The RHE subject leader is responsible for:
+The RSE subject leader will be responsible for:

-- Overseeing the delivery of the subjects. - Ensuring that staff values and attitudes will not prevent them from providing a balanced RHE in school. - Providing the agreed vocabulary to be used during the lessons to ensure a consistent approach. - Ensuring the subjects are age-appropriate and high-quality and up-to-date. - Ensuring teachers are provided with adequate resources to support teaching of the subjects. - Ensuring the school meets its statutory requirements in relation to the relationships, and health curriculum. - Ensuring the relationships and health curriculum, as well as any optional sex education, is inclusive and accessible for all pupils. - Working with other subject leaders to ensure the relationships and health curriculum complements, but does not duplicate, the content covered in the national curriculum. - Liaising and working in partnership with parents and carers to support further conversations at home and to share the resources ahead of teaching upon request. - Monitoring and evaluating the effectiveness of the subjects and providing reports to the headteacher.
+- Overseeing the delivery of the subjects. - Ensuring that staff values and attitudes will not prevent them from providing a balanced RSE in school.

+- Providing the agreed vocabulary to be used during the lessons to ensure a consistent approach. - Ensuring the subjects are age-appropriate and high-quality and up-todate. - Ensuring teachers are provided with adequate resources to support teaching of the subjects. - Ensuring the school meets its statutory requirements in relation to the relationships, and health curriculum. - Ensuring the relationships and health curriculum, as well as any optional sex education, is inclusive and accessible for all pupils. - Working with other subject leaders to ensure the relationships and health curriculum complements, but does not duplicate, the content covered in the national curriculum. - Liaising and working in partnership with parents and carers to support further conversations at home and to share the resources ahead of teaching upon request. - Monitoring and evaluating the effectiveness of the subjects and providing reports to the headteacher.

-The SENCO is responsible for:
+The SENCO will be responsible for: